MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/teams-panels.md

 Teams panels support the following features:

 - **Dedicated display of meeting space and meeting details.** You get at-a-glance details about a meeting space, including its location and availability.
 For a reserved meeting space, you can see key meeting details, such as meeting title, meeting schedule, and meeting organizer.
-- **Reserve available meeting spaces for ad-hoc meetings.** Using the touchscreen panel, you can reserve an available meeting space on the spot for an ad-hoc meeting, and _join_ that Teams meeting from the in-room Microsoft Teams Rooms or Surface Hub devices.
+- **Reserve available meeting spaces for ad hoc meetings.** Using the touchscreen panel, you can reserve an available meeting space on the spot for an ad hoc meeting, and _join_ that Teams meeting from the in-room Microsoft Teams Rooms or Surface Hub devices.
 - **Color-coded indicators for space availability status.** You can see meeting space availability from afar and up close with vibrant LED and Home screen indicators.
-Green indicates that the meeting space is available, and if necessary, you can reserve it right from the panel itself.
+Green indicates that the meeting space is available, and if necessary, you can reserve it right from the panels itself.
 Red or purple indicates that the meeting space is reserved.
 - **Customize wallpaper and reserved state indicator.** Admins can change the default look of the panels through settings.
 For example, admins can change the background wallpaper, or change the color of the busy state indicator.
 - **Accessibility.** Teams panels have several accessibility features, such as high contrast text, to make it easier for anyone to use them.